Ryobi 18V Brushless Impact Driver Review

 - New gripzone with micro-texture for user comfort and control

-- Belt clip mounts to either side of tool for convenience
+- Belt clip mounts to either side of the tool for convenience

 - Magtray magnetic holder for convenient placement of screws and bits